microsoft/TypeScript-Handbook/pages/Type Compatibility.md

 To check if x is assignable to y, we first look at the parameter list.
 Each parameter in y must have a corresponding parameter in x with a compatible type.
 Note that the names of the parameters are not considered, only their types.
 In this case, every parameter of x has a corresponding compatible parameter in y, so the assignment is allowed.

-The second assignment is an error, because y has a required second parameter that ‘x’ does not have, so the assignment is disallowed.
+The second assignment is an error, because y has a required second parameter that 'x' does not have, so the assignment is disallowed.

-You may be wondering why we allow ‘discarding’ parameters like in the example y = x.
+You may be wondering why we allow 'discarding' parameters like in the example y = x.
 The reason is that assignment is allowed is that ignoring extra function parameters is actually quite common in JavaScript.
 For example, Array#forEach provides three arguments to the callback function: the array element, its index, and the containing array.
-Nevertheless, it’s very useful to provide a callback that only uses the first argument:
+Nevertheless, it's very useful to provide a callback that only uses the first argument:

 ```
 var items = [1, 2, 3];